suolenkainen/economy/README.md

 - Hamlet with 20 inhabitants (produces _bread from grain_ which is then divided to citizens so that all inhabitants are fed and the rest is sold.)
 - ...

-A _worker_ is a person doing something with a resource.
-This (at least in the beginning of the project) can be a "hauler" that moves stuff between places, a baker, a farmer, etc. Each of these workers perform tasks in production facilities and produce goods.
-These goods can be consumed by villagers of used for producing something else. _Technically_ a worker is the payer and the receiver of the money from transactions between settlements, but there is no actual cash reserve on the workers
+A _worker_ is a person delivering goods.
+This "hauler" moves stuff between places, etc. These goods can be consumed by villagers of used for producing something else. _Technically_ a worker is the payer and the receiver of the money from transactions between settlements, but there is no actual cash reserve on the workers.

 _Goods_ are resources or items that are manipulated, moved, transformed, etc. and made into new ones or consumed.
 Goods are stored in the settlement's warehouses or similar and are distributed from there to producers etc.